BEMRosetta/BEMRosetta/README.md

 ### - Load the hydrodynamic coefficients from one format and save them in another

+A great effort has been made to have a good robustness in the handling of files

 ### - Load the hydrodynamic coefficients for the same geometry from different software and compare the results

-- _Damping for the same geometry got from different solvers_
+- _Damping for the same geometry got from different solvers

 <p align="center"><img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/2%20solvers%20B.jpg" width="300" title="Damping for the same geometry got from different solvers"></p>